 Now supported is DSD 128x (5.6448MHz) via DoP v1.1 (DSD over PCM frames).
 DSD audio can be sourced from the AES3, S/PDIF or USB digital inputs.
 While still a niche playback format, DSD has held its ground over the years, and now more and more content is available via download.
 And playback is now supported by a number of players.
 DSD sounds stunningly natural, especially rendered through the rest of the playback circuitry of the m905.
-So If you're the type to seek out this kind of fidelity, we can't recommend it enough.
+So If you're the type to seek out this kind of fidelity, the m905 is a great way to enjoy it.

 The GUI is designed so that any engineer unfamiliar with the m905 can use the system immediately and confidently.
 Then with a minimal time investment, advanced functions can be accessed and controlled with ease.
 Additional features include: naming individual inputs and speaker outputs, calibrating level offsets of any input and output, setting preset levels, and much more.
 The setup menus only ever drill down one level, so the main operating screen is always one button away.
 And when returning to any previously visited setup menu, its previous edit status is remembered, keeping redundant navigation and editing to a minimum.